rforge/biomvrcns/pkg/README.md

 biomvRCNS
 =========

-Copy Number analysis and Segmentaion models for multivariate Bio data
+Copy Number study and Segmentation for multivariate biological data